 - Aftercare services at the facilities may help patients continue their aftercare plan and reduce the chances of relapse.

 - Payment options may vary in each facility.
 Most accept Medicare, Medicaid, and other insurances, as well as payment assistance and services at a sliding fee scale.

 Benefits of Staying in Lafayette, LA for Addiction Treatment

-Traveling away from home for treatment may not be right for everyone.
-Some people may be more successful closer to home.
+Traveling away from home for treatment might not be as benefitial to you as it could be for someone else.
+Depending on your home life, staying closer to the things you know and familar faces could be exactly what you need.
 One way or location is not perfect for every person, so it is important to find out all your options to help you decide.
 For one, some people may do better when they are near their familiar environment and their support system.
 Some may benefit from attending an outpatient program and can save money they would spend on living and travel expenses.

 In an outpatient program, the patient can still live at home and attend treatment at a facility a few times a week.
 Outpatient programs can be less time-consuming, which can allow them to have little disruptions in their everyday life.
 Other treatment options are also available in Lafayette.
-Staying close to home can help people’s chances of completing their program and their aftercare plan.
-This can include participating in therapy, 12-step programs, and support groups.
+Staying close to home can help people’s chances of completing their program.
+Along with getting involved in their local community’s 12-step program, therapies, or support groups.
 Being close to the facility can help them stay close to new additions to their support network.

 Depending on each person and their needs, both traveling away and staying in your city can be effective.
 It is important to figure out what can be best for you.
 If you prefer getting treatment in a new and neutral place then a new city can be good for you.
 If staying close to home in a familiar location sounds better then treatment in your city can be beneficial.
 If you or a loved one suffer from an addiction and are seeking help or need more information, please call us at 504-384-7870.
 We are here for you.